Minki van der Westhuizen: Television

 Van der Westhuizen appeared in the M-Net televised special of the 2006 South African Sports Illustrated Swimwear edition shoot.

 In 2007, she was a featured personality on the e.tv documentary series Behind the Name.

 She became a presenter on the SABC 2 Afrikaans magazine programme Pasella in May 2007.

 Film

 Van der Westhuizen played the role of Mimi in the 2007 South African comedy film Big Fellas.

 Personal life

 Van der Westhuizen dated Graeme Smith, the captain of the South Africa national cricket team, from 2004 to 2006.

 She married Stellenbosch businessman Constant Visser in September 2007.
 In November 2009, her publicist confirmed the couple had decided to divorce.

 She began dating Saracens rugby player Ernst Joubert in August 2010, they married in June 2012.
-The couple have three daughters, Katerien (born in July 2013), Elise (born August 2014), and Elsa (born March 2018).
+The couple have three daughters.